 Dinner Photo InformationClick on the above photo to see a larger version of it, and maximize your browser window to see the most detail.

-Key to People in the 1997 BSI Dinner photo (not available at this time)
+Key to People in the 1997 BSI Dinner photo (PDF)

 BSI Honours ListInvestitures: